 It is where the countersink comes in.
-A countersunk hole keeps the surface of the board smoother, and when done correctly, there is no interference with the arrangement of the board's design.
+A countersunk hole keeps the board's surface smoother, and when done correctly, there is no interference with the arrangement of the board's design.

 5、Countersink VS Counterbore PCB Applications

 Usually, a printed circuit board is mounted via a screw in a hole.

-Drill a counterbore when using a grub screw; the hole creates a perfect foundation for the screw to overlap and fit perfectly into the hole.
+Drill a counterbore using a grub screw; the hole creates a perfect foundation for the screw to overlap and fit perfectly into the hole.

-What are They Used for?
+Countersink VS Counterbore--What are They Used for?

 A countersunk hole in a PCB creates room for a clean installation and is ideal for tight-fitting applications in small devices.

 A counterbore offers a cylindrical fit to the screw.
-It is flat bottomed and is cut to allow a socket cap screw to be used.
+It is flat-bottomed and is cut to allow a socket cap screw to be used.